 Membership of ISCAID provides access to a database of clinical images, a library of review articles and latest publications relating to companion animal infectious diseases, access to a list of links to other infectious disease sites, and regular newsletters and news article summaries.
 Become a member by clicking here.

 The 2014 ISCAID Symposium will be held in Niagara-by-the-Lake on October 19-22, 2014.
 Please go to the Meeting Page for more information.

 The ISCAID Antimicrobial Guidelines Working Group was established in 2010, and is comprised of clinical microbiologists, pharmacologists, and internal medicine specialists with expertise in infectious disease and antimicrobial use.
 The goals were 1) to develop guidelines containing recommendations for antimicrobial drug choice and dosing for specific diseases of companion animals, in order to reduce inappropriate use of antimicrobial drugs; 2) to educate of veterinarians about the need for rational and effective antimicrobial drug use; 3) to disseminate the guidelines widely in accessible formats; and 4) to identify areas for further research.
-The first set of guidelines published are those for urinary tract infections in dogs and cats.
-Additional guidelines for superficial bacterial folliculitis and respiratory infections are to follow.
+Guidelines for urinary tract infections in dogs and cats (click here) and superficial bacterial folliculitis have been published.
+Additional guidelines for respiratory infections and bloodstream infections are to follow.
 Development of the guidelines was supported by an unconditional grant from Bayer Animal Health.